re4ldev/arch-laptop/Guide.md

 >`        Security level high`\
 >`        2min for SECURITY ERASE UNIT.
 2min for ENHANCED SECURITY ERASE UNIT.`

 Fill the disk with random bytes stream.
-Depending on the drive size, this step will take an extended period of time.\
+Depending on the drive size, this step will take an extended period of time.
+Make sure to replace _**sdX**_ with the corresponding device name specific to your deployment.\
-**`# shred -v -n 1 /dev/sda`**
+**`# shred -v -n 1 /dev/sdX`**

 ## 9. Partition the disks ##
 **IMPORTANT**: If you follow the instructions included in this step, the data on the disk will be erased.
 If you apply incorrectly the following steps you may erase the data from your computer irreversibly.
 Proceed with caution.